microdropletsElectrically charged fluids

 PROGRAMMING SKILLS

-at the Supercomputing Institute of the UMN.
-I programmed mainly codes for data processing,
+at the Supercomputing Institute of the UMN, at the UNT and UT.
+I programmed mainly codes for numerical simulations in fluid dynamics, biology, quantum mechanics and signal processing.

 LANGUAGES: English and Spanish